See our Donations Page to make a Tax Credit Donation to CCUSD.

 WORLD LANGUAGE and LANGUAGE IMMERSION PROGRAMS IN CCUSD

 Research says: Don't delay language learning!
 Children are naturally wired to acquire languages!
 Learning another language opens up new neuronal networks in the brain!
 In CCUSD, students begin that journey in kindergarten and can continue through high school with study in a 2nd and even a 3rd language.
-Families interested in the language immersion model can attend Desert Willow Elementary and Sonoran Trails Middle Schools for a well-articulated, partial, on-way Spanish immersion program.
+CCUSD offers several programming options in languages, including Spanish Immersion K-12, Exploratory Spanish or Chinese K-6, and Daily Core Spanish, French and Chinese 7-12 (including AP/IB).

 The "State of Spanish Immersion Address" Screencast